A common theme in all creativity techniques and methods is that creativity is about making connections.

 The “illumination” event or events happen when you wake up one morning with a good idea that did not exist before.

-It is important to write down these fleeting thoughts before they disappear in the rush of the day.
+It is essential to write down these fleeting thoughts before they disappear in the rush of the day.
 There may be many false starts.
-But when you do have an inspired thought, it has come from a good understanding of the issues, so is likely to be worth developing.
+But when you do have an inspired thought, it has come from a good understanding of the issues, so it is likely to be worth developing.

 Stage 4: Verification